MP Estate Planning UK

 UAE: A Wealth Haven

-The United Arab Emirates has established itself as a haven for wealth, attracting individuals and families from around the globe.
-One of the key advantages of the UAE is its absence of inheritance tax, making it an attractive destination for those looking to protect their wealth.
+The United Arab Emirates has established itself as a magnet for wealth, attracting individuals and families from around the globe.
+Key features of the UAE’s fiscal environment include:

 • No personal income tax